SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 - Code called from or included in the "internal" code of the downloadable Smart Agent binary install package.

-- A pulbically verifiable digital signature from author of the code, version number, and open source license details.
+- A pulbically verifiable digital signature from author of the code, version number, date, and link to the open source license details.

 - A link to the Smart Contract, Dapp, Wallet, or Blockchain's website, paper, or documentation for training of the Smart Agent's LLM weights.